yourlawyerbestie/ylb-bar-scheduler/README.md

 The tool reads your exam date and today's date, calculates the real number of weeks you have, and distributes your active MBE subjects across that arc — reserving the final 2 weeks for MEE/MPT final push.
 Every week gets:

 - Work blocks at your actual hours
-- GOAT study blocks at your study start time, with MCQ targets from Step 5
+- Study blocks at your study start time, with MCQ targets from Step 5
 - Saturday Library Day with rolling review of all subjects covered so far
 - Sunday preview of next week's subject
 - Wellness blocks from your Step 3 selections, distributed across the week